Dezstl/node_backend/README.md

 2. Ease of setup
    - Initial setup to get node, express and MongoDb up and running is quite simple.
 3. Dev community & open source
    - There is no point in reinventing the wheel.
 The node.js community is greatly supported.
-I have used serval open source node modules in the project.
+I have used several useful open source node modules in the project.
 4. Ease in running from local vagrant environment
    - App can be ran from any OS/host machine.
 Just need to install virtual and vagrant (can be a bit more of hassle on windows -_- ).